metomi/rose/sphinx/tutorial/rose/applications.rst

       * ``MAP_TEMPLATE``

       We will now move these into the application.
-This way all of the configuration speciffic to the forecast application lives within it.
+This way all of the configuration speciffic to the application live within it.

       Add the following lines to the :rose:conf:`rose-app.conf[env]` section: